my-private-apps/hascal/README.md

 This project exists thanks to all the people who contribute.

 ## License
-The compiler and the standard library are licensed under the **"GNU general public license"**, Read the [License](https://github.com/hascal/hascal/blob/main/LICENSE) for more details.
+The compiler and the standard libraries are licensed under the **"GNU general public license"**, Read the [License](https://github.com/hascal/hascal/blob/main/LICENSE) for more details.

 ## About